janwatever/gamedesignBA/Documentation/ProcessDocumentation.md

 - Fix physics issue when key is picked up it pushes player back
 - Brainstorm level ideas to proceed in the game
 - Brainstorm narrative that ties into the puzzles of the game

+## 7 May 2025 - Revamp entire prototype
+***
+Had a meeting with my first advisor and got some valuable feedback on the project's control and overall direction its heading.
+Currently the movement of the puppet is too jarring with the Player's movement and there was confusion how to control the puppet.